External link opens in new tab or window718-668-1874

 There were currently 71,932 ICD-10-CM codes previously, but effective this month there are 72,184, which includes 734 new codes and two revised codes, and 2,056 deleted codes.
 Many of the deletions made were to allow for the addition of more specific codes.
 These 2020 ICD-10-CM codes are to be used for patient encounters that occur through September 30, 2020.

 The CDC posted the fiscal year (FY) 2020 ICD-10-CM final code changes in June 2019.
 It’s worth noting that the tabular addendum requires practices and payers to understand and incorporate considerably more coding instructions than in the previous year.
 The CDC released 23 files for the final FY 2020 ICD-10-CM code set.
-The full list of updates are accessible at ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/2020/.
-The tabular addenda are at https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/2020/icd10cm_tabular_addenda_2020.pdf.
+The full list of updates are accessible at External link opens in new tab or windowftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/2020/.
+The tabular addenda are at External link opens in new tab or windowhttps://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/2020/icd10cm_tabular_addenda_2020.pdf.

 Adjusting to the annual changes often seems a daunting task, but somehow all of us in the billing industry and in physician practices manage.